What if I need to reschedule my appointment?

 How much will this cost me?

 Out-of-pocket costs vary depending on your insurance and the type of procedure.
 A letter regarding possible procedure costs will be mailed to you within 4 weeks of your scheduled procedure.
-It is also available here.
-For additional questions or assistance, please call our financial counselor at 919-966-8499.
+Click here for the cost letter for procedures at UNC Memorial Hospital, here for UNC Endoscopy Center at Meadowmont, and here for UNC GI at Hillsborough.
+For additional questions or assistance, please call our financial counselor, Charlene Brigman at 984-974-0116.
 At no time do we want financial hardship to come between you and appropriate care.

 What if I normally take medications?